cosmos/cosmos-sdk/docs/guide/ibc.md

 Please note, this tutorial assumes you are familiar with [Basecoin plugins](/docs/guide/plugin-design.md) and with the [Basecoin CLI](/docs/guide/basecoin-basics), but we'll explain how IBC works.
+You may also want to see the tutorials on [a simple example plugin](example-plugin.md) and the list of [more advanced plugins](more-examples.md).

 The IBC plugin defines a new set of transactions as subtypes of the `AppTx`.
 The plugin's functionality is accessed by setting the `AppTx.Name` field to `"IBC"`, and setting the `Data` field to the serialized IBC transaction type.